Editor: Austin Hogan (austin.w.hogan@valley.net)

 We do have difficulty with some photos we receive, and offer these guidelines for submitting pictures;

-Parker Pages encounters the most difficulty in publishing digital pictures that are “compressed“ for e mailing or storage.
-These pictures appear sharp when viewed on a screen, but do not produce sharp prints on paper.
-The sharpest digital pictures are stored as transferred from camera (flash card) to the computer.
-Some storage and editing programs compress as part of the editing process, also some phone line and other connections are unable to handle uncompressed pictures.
+Please do not send text documents with embedded graphics or pictures as these will have been compressed to fit in the document and are much too small for publication.
 The publisher requires 300 pixels per inch to print pictures of comparable quality to those printed from film.
-As a guide, the block displayed when you select a picture from desktop with Micro Soft Picture Manager shows “Dimensions” on the top line.
-These dimensions must be 1200 X 1800 or greater to produce sharpness approximating that of a 4 x 6 inch glossy print.
+As a guide, the block displayed when you select a picture from desktop with Micro Soft Picture Manager shows "Dimensions" on the top line.
+These dimensions must be 1200 X 1800 pixels per inch or greater to produce sharpness approximating that of a 4 x 6 inch glossy print.
 The dimensions must exceed these numbers if a small section of the photo is to be enlarged.
-“Big” digital cameras, as the Nikon D70 collect pictures at dimensions of 2000 x 3000; individuals can be enlarged from groups, and grade can be recognized from a photo of a person holding a Parker with these dimensions.
-HP “Photosmart” scanners are adjustable to scan at dimensions exceeding 300 pixels per inch.
-Our experience indicates 600 pixels per inch, or more, may be necessary to capture detail of old Parker Catalogs or documents.
+Large format digital cameras, such as the Nikon D70, collect pictures at dimensions of 2000 x 3000 ppi and individuals can be enlarged from groups, and grade can be recognized from a photo of a person holding a Parker with these dimensions.
+For example, HP "Photosmart" scanners are adjustable to scan at dimensions exceeding 300 ppi.
+Our experience indicates 600 ppi, or more, may be necessary in order to capture detail of old Parker Catalogs or documents.

 Don't get Parker Pages?
 Click here to join PGCA today!